TimothyOlsson/DD2404-project/results/notebook.md

 It takes way too long time to load the data now with more data (around 12 minutes).
 I need to rewrite the function to improve performance.

-I improved performance slightly, reducing one minute.
+I improved performance slightly, reduced time to one minute.

-WOW!
 I collected everything to one big list and converted to a numpy array instead of appending to numpy array.
 Now all the data loads in 0.02 seconds (increase by 36 000 times!)

 ### 2017-12-12